cyberark/Conjur-Store-n-Fetch/README.md

 ## Getting Started

-Docker makes it easy to install the Conjur software by using "images," which offer service-level packages for the components that Conjur needs to run.
-We've extended by creating a Docker image for Conjur.
+Docker makes it easy to install the Conjur software.
+You tell it what services you want, and it pretty much handles the rest.

-The first thing you'll want to do is create a folder, then save the following inside it as `docker-compose.yml`.
+The first thing you'll want to do is create a folder, then save the following inside it as `docker-compose.yml`

 ###### file:docker-compose.yml
 ```yaml